-\begin{cor} In the same assumptions of theorem \ref{polcas}; Let $\Delta_{i}:\Omega^i_{c}(M)\rightarrow \Omega_{c}^i(M)$ be the Laplacian acting on the space of smooth compactly supported forms.
+\begin{cor} In the same assumptions of Theorem \ref{polcass}; Let $\Delta_{i}:\Omega^i_{c}(M)\rightarrow \Omega_{c}^i(M)$ be the Laplacian acting on the space of smooth compactly supported forms.
 Then there exists a self-adjoint extension $\Delta_{\mathfrak{m},i}:L^2\Omega^i(M,g)\rightarrow L^2\Omega^i(M,g)$ with closed range such that Moreover, if $(L^2\Omega^i(M,g),d_{max,i})$ or equivalently $(L^2\Omega^i(M,g),d_{min,i})$ is Fredholm, then $\Delta_{\mathfrak{m},i}$ is a Fredholm operator on its domain endowed with the graph norm. \end{cor}

-In rest of the chapter we state several applications of these results; in particular we show that there be topological obstructions to the existence of a riemannian metric with some analytic properties, see corollary \ref{gianni}.
+In the rest of the section we prove several applications of these results; in particular we show that there might exist topological obstructions to the existence of a riemannian metric with finite $L^2-$cohomology groups, see Corollary \ref{gianni}.

-Finally, when $(M,g)$ is an open, oriented and incomplete riemannian manifold of dimension $4n$ such that $\im(\overline{H}^{2n}_{2,min}(M,g)\rightarrow \overline{H}^{2n}_{2,max}(M,g))$ is finite dimensional, we show that it is possible to define a \textbf{$L^2$ signature} on $M$ and that this implies also the existence of a \textbf{topological signature} on $M$; see definition \ref{qwerq} and prop. \ref{topomicio}.
-The third section is devoted to the applications of the previous results to compact smoothly stratified pseudomanifold with a Thom-Mather stratification; after recalled the $L^2$ Hodge and de Rham theorem stated in \cite{FB}, we get some consequences for the intersection cohomology groups associated to some general perversity in the sense of Friedman; see proposition \ref{derede}, corollaries \ref{frengoesto}, \ref{gennaron}, \ref{mummio} and \ref{falco}.
-In particular we have the following: \begin{teo} Let $X$ be a compact smoothly stratified pseudomanifold of dimension $n$ with a Thom-Mather stratification.
-Let $g$ be a quasi edge metric with weights on $reg(X)$, see def. \ref{zedge}.
+We end the second sections by showing that, when $(M,g)$ is an open, oriented and incomplete riemannian manifold of dimension $4n$ such that $\im(\overline{H}^{2n}_{2,min}(M,g)\rightarrow \overline{H}^{2n}_{2,max}(M,g))$ is finite dimensional, then it is possible to define an \textbf{$L^2-$signature} on $M$ and that this implies also the existence of a \textbf{topological signature} on $M$; see Definition \ref{qwerq} and Prop. \ref{topomicio}.
+The third section is devoted to the applications of the previous results to compact smoothly stratified pseudomanifold with a Thom-Mather stratification; after recalling the $L^2-$Hodge-de Rham theorem proved in \cite{FB}, we get some consequences for the intersection cohomology groups associated with some general perversity in the sense of Friedman; see Proposition \ref{derede}, Corollaries \ref{frengoesto}, \ref{gennaron}, \ref{mummio} and \ref{falco}.
+In particular we have the following \textbf{Hodge and index theorems}: \begin{teo} Let $X$ be a compact smoothly stratified pseudomanifold of dimension $n$ with a Thom-Mather stratification.
+Let $g$ be a quasi-edge metric with weights on $reg(X)$, see Def. \ref{zedge}.
 Then we have the following results: